-Haste spell 5e is simply not that effective with regards to party battle.
-I’ve been contrasting it with low-level spells, however, how about we take a gander at the opposition at the third level.
+Haste spell 5e is simply not that effective with regard to party battles.
+I’ve been contrasting it with low-level spells, however, how about we take a gander at the opposition at the third level?

 A third-level spell ought to altogether affect the tide of the fight.
 At the level you get it, a third-level focus spell ought to have an effect equivalent to that of a whole person.